 University of Birmingham scientists win prestigious Royal Society of Chemistry Awards

-Two scientists from the University of Birmingham have been recognised with prestigious awards from the Royal Society of Chemistry.
+Four scientists from the University of Birmingham’s College of Engineering and Physical Sciences have today (8 June 2021) been recognised with prestigious awards from the Royal Society of Chemistry.

 The Royal Society of Chemistry’s Prizes and Awards are awarded in recognition of originality and impact of research, or for each winner’s contribution to the chemical sciences industry or education.
 They also acknowledge the importance of teamwork across the chemical sciences, as well as the abilities of individuals to develop successful collaborations.